-The flexibility of Flex 60 meant they were covered for everything they needed treatment for throughout the year.
+The flexibility of Flex 60 meant they received benefits back on everything they needed treatment for throughout the year.
 Even though their year threw some curveballs, they had peace of mind knowing they were covered.

 If you’re looking for extras cover that flexes with your needs, take a look at our Flex 60 option.

 Get 60% or more back on Extras

 Enjoy great benefits from any HBF approved provider with Flex 60 Extras.

 This article contains general information only and does not take into account the health, personal situation

 or needs of any person.
 In conjunction with your GP or treating health care professional, please consider